I386: M80386

 The military version was made using the CHMOS III process technology.
 It was made to withstand 105 Rads (Si) or greater.
-It was available for US$945 each in quantities of 100.
+It was available for $945 each in quantities of 100.

 80386SX

 In 1988, Intel introduced the 80386SX, most often referred to as the 386SX, a cut-down version of the 80386 with a 16-bit data bus, mainly intended for lower-cost PCs aimed at the home, educational, and small-business markets, while the 386DX remained the high-end variant used in workstations, servers, and other demanding tasks.
 The CPU remained fully 32-bit internally, but the 16-bit bus was intended to simplify circuit-board layout and reduce total cost.
 (Note: This was a similar approach to that used by Intel with the 8088, a derivative of the Intel 8086, that was used in the original IBM PC.)
 The 16-bit bus simplified designs but hampered performance.
 Only 24 pins were connected to the address bus, therefore limiting addressing to 16 MB, (Note: The 16 MB limit was similar to that of the 68000, a comparable processor.) but this was not a critical constraint at the time.
 Performance differences were due not only to differing data-bus widths, but also due to performance-enhancing cache memories often employed on boards using the original chip.
 This version can run 32-bit application software at 70 to 90 percent the speed of the regular Intel386 DX CPU.

 The original 80386 was subsequently renamed i386DX to avoid confusion.
 However, Intel subsequently used the "DX" suffix to refer to the floating-point capability of the i486DX.
 The 387SX was an 80387 part that was compatible with the 386SX (i.e. with a 16-bit databus).
 The 386SX was packaged in a surface-mount QFP and sometimes offered in a socket to allow for an upgrade.

 The 16 MHz 386SX contains the 100-lead BQFP.
-It was available for USD $165 in quantities of 1000.
+It was available for $165 in quantities of 1000.
 It has the performance of 2.5 to 3 MIPS as well.
 The low-power version was available on April 10, 1989.
-This version that uses 20 to 30 percent less power and has higher operating temperature than the regular version, up to 100 °C.
+This version that uses 20 to 30 percent less power and has higher operating temperature than the regular version, up to 100 °C. They were available for US$26 in 5,000-piece quantities.